Inflation worries knock stocks lower again; bond yields rise

 Bond yields snapped higher after the government reported that consumer prices rose 0.8% in April, more than expected, and prices rose year-over-year at the fastest rate since 2008.

-The yield on the 10-year Treasury note rose to 1.68% from 1.62% a day earlier.
+The yield on the 10-year Treasury note rose to 1.69% from 1.62% a day earlier, a big move.
 Bond yields rise when investors fear that an increase in inflation will erode the future value of the income that bonds pay.

 Investors have been worrying that inflation could return after being absent for many years as the economy revs out of the recession brought on by the pandemic.
 Federal Reserve officials and other economists have said moderate inflation may actually be a good thing in a recovery.